 “Get up,” ordered the uniformed cop.
 “Sit over there.”
 He directed us to the far side of the room, where we sat on the bare wood floor by the wall, with the friendly plainclothesman standing in the doorway right next to us.

 The uniformed cop grabbed the mattress by one of its handles and hoisted the front edge about three feet off the floor.
-His initiative about to pay off, he held up the mattress with one hand, bent, and peered beneath.
+His initiative about to pay off, he bent and peered beneath.

-“You boys get back on that mattress, and stay there,” said the friendly plainclothesman, giving us a peculiar look.
+“You boys get back on that mattress, and stay there,” the friendly plainclothesman said quickly, giving us a peculiar look.

 Amazed and shocked though we were, we moved very quickly back to the mattress.

 Apparently, only the sagging curve of the mattress had kept the uniformed cop from seeing the baggie of pot where it was snugged up against the wall.
 But I know the plainclothesman must have seen it, could not have failed to see it.
 Even his attitude said he’d seen it.
 But for some reason, he let it ride.

 I think the reason was that the cops thought they were busting major dealers, not just casual users, and the friendly plainclothesman knew that even if we were arrested for possession of the ounce, the raid itself was a bust and an embarrassment.